-Calling all buyers who are tired of dealing with the hassles of paper: a new startup, ShelterZoom, wants to streamline how offers are made on listings with a website, app, and a widget that can be directly placed on real estate websites.
+Calling all buyers who are tired of dealing with the hassles of paper: a new startup, ShelterZoom, wants to streamline how you can make an offer on a home-for-sale, with its new website, app, and a widget that can be directly placed on real estate websites.
 The twist?
 ShelterZoom is built on the same technology that underpins the digital currency Ethereum.

 The company launches today and is based out of New York City.